thanks4opensource/regbits/README.md

         #include <regbits.hxx>

-Typically MCU regbits definition should go in their own namespace -- a manufacturer or chip name such as `stm32f767xx` or `lpc824` would replace the example's generic "mcu" namespace name:
+Typically, MCU regbits definitions should go in their own namespace -- a manufacturer or chip name such as `stm32f767xx` or `lpc824` would replace the example's generic "mcu" namespace name:

         namespace mcu {